mcasto/CWDB/README.md

 All of my projects to date have used either MySQL or SQLite databases.
 As such, this class currently only has methods to deal with those databases.
 I may modify it over time to handle others such as PostgreSQL, but that is a low priority for me.

 # Install
 Modify db_config.inc.php to suit your needs.
 Include or require database.class.php & instantiate it.
-On instantiation, it will use the DEFAULT_DB set in confir, or you can call it with a database name, which will override the default database set in db_config.
+On instantiation, it will use the DEFAULT_DB set in config, or you can call it with a database name, which will override the default database set in db_config.

 # Methods
 1. listTables()